wenbohuang1002/wenbohuang1002/README.md

 # 👋💬 Hi there, welcome! 🧷🚀
 #### 🔭 I'm a Ph.D student in <a href="https://cse.seu.edu.cn/">School of Computer Science and Engineering</a>, <a href="https://www.seu.edu.cn/">Southeast University</a>.
-#### 🌱 My research interests include Video Analysitic, Multimedia, and Ubiquitous Computing.
+#### 🌱 My research interests include Video Analytic, Multimedia, and Ubiquitous Computing.
 # 🎡 How to contact me:
 #### 📫 E-mail: wenbohuang1002 AT outlook DOT com or 191802024 AT njnu DOT edu DOT cn or wenbohuang1002 AT seu DOT edu DOT cn
 #### 🎃 Gitee: [wenbohuang1002]( )